Can You Pay Rent With a Credit Card?

 RentTrack is another online service that will allow you to pay rent using your credit card.
 It charges a 2.95% transaction fee for every credit card payment and $6.95 for ACH payments.
 RentTrack will also help you improve your credit profile by reporting your rent payments to three major credit bureaus 一 Experian, Equifax and TransUnion.

 RentMoola is a payment network like RentTrack that allows you to pay rent with a credit card.
-You can schedule one time payments every month using your preferred payment method.
+You can schedule one-time payments every month using your preferred payment method.
 RentMoola also offers an option called “RM Quickpay” that will let you make your rent payment with your contact information.
-It charges 2.99% per transaction for Visa and Mastercard credit as well as prepaid debit cards and a 3.99% transaction fee for American Express credit cards.
-There are also various other service fees depending on the card or type of transaction you use.
+It charges 2.99% per transaction for Visa and Mastercard credit as well as prepaid debit cards and a 3.99% transaction fee for American Express® credit cards, Member FDIC.
+There are also various other service fees depending on your card or transaction type.

 PlacePay charges a flat fee of $1.95 per ACH payment or 2.99% for every debit card or credit card payment.
 It allows you to split the cost of rent with roommates, and everyone can choose their preferred payment method.
 The platform will also send you reminders every month, so you never miss a payment; plus, you can also schedule automatic payments.